Moving Guide for Domestic Violence Survivors

 Impact on children

 For some who feel trapped in a domestic violence situation, their concern is for their children.
 Custody is far from guaranteed, and it’s a popular threat that abusers leverage over their partners to make them stay and propagate the abuse.
+Many children also face challenges adjusting to a new home, a new school, and unfamiliar surroundings.

 Lack of resources